When Can We Expect A Coronavirus Vaccine?

 Yes.

-They may not succeed for a variety of different reasons.
-They may not work, or they work but be too hard to manufacture.
+They may not succeed for a variety of reasons.
+They may not work, or they work but are too hard to manufacture.
 At this stage of development, many are expected to fail.
 That's just the nature of vaccine trials.

-Is it possible that we don't just get one vaccine but that multiple vaccines are developed that might work even in somewhat different ways?
+Is it possible that we don't get just one vaccine but that multiple vaccines are developed that might work even in somewhat different ways?

 It seems likely because there are multiple approaches to making vaccines that have advantages and disadvantages.
 Some are tried and true and have worked for other viral illnesses.
 Some you can make much faster, but it's unclear that they'll be as effective.
-Experts like Emilio Emini believe the parallel developments of multiple vaccines is a good thing.
+Experts such as Emilio Emini believe the parallel development of multiple vaccines is a good thing.

 "It's my perspective that this is going to require more than one successful vaccine," he says.
 "It's going to require at least several, if not more, that are successfully developed in parallel so that the scope of what will be needed can be satisfied."

-Will the coronavirus vaccine be like the annual flu vaccine in that it changes every year because the virus changes every year, or will it be something more like the measles or the polio vaccine, which is fixed?
+Will the coronavirus vaccine be like the annual flu vaccine in that it changes every year because the virus changes every year, or will it be more like the measles or the polio vaccine, which is fixed?

-Unfortunately right now, the answer is unclear.
+Unfortunately, right now the answer is unclear.
 There is some indication that this virus doesn't change very rapidly, so if you find a vaccine that works against it, it may work in perpetuity.
 But researchers also don't know how long immunity to this virus lasts, so we may need to get booster shots — not a different shot every year but a booster of the same shot to make the vaccine actually work for multiple years.

 How hopeful should we be that there will be a vaccine that works and that we can get our hands on by next year?